 Mayor's Environment Expo

-A selection of video recordings from the 2021 Mayor's Expo can be found here.
+The 2022 Mayor's Environment Expo included sessions for students of all ages on a broad range of environmental topics.
+A selection of video recordings from the 2022 Mayor's Expo can be found here.

 If you have questions about the Expo, or would like more information on how you can take part, contact firstname.lastname@example.org.

 The City of Calgary has partnered with the Alberta Council for Environmental Education (ACEE) to deliver the EcoSchools program in Calgary, which is designed to educate K-12 students about climate change and environmental education.

 Are you looking to provide experiences in nature or in-class environmental education to promote student learning or create projects of meaning that tie to curriculum and contribute to environmental sustainability?